 Everything around you can affect your mental health - what you eat and drink, your activity levels, the amount of sleep you get, the people around you, what you see on TV or in the newspapers.
 These things won’t necessarily trigger you to suffer from depression, but there are a variety of reasons from life events, to our genes, to the way we think or the way we behave that can cause, or contribute to, depression.

-With so many contributing factors, it means that around one in twenty adults experience an episode of depression each year, and depression is the third most common health condition that causes people to go to see their GP, according to The Work Foundation report "Symptoms of depression and their effects
+With so many contributing factors, it means that around one in twenty adults experience an episode of depression each year, and depression is the third most common health condition that causes people to go to see their GP, according to The Work Foundation report "Symptoms of depression and their effects on employment".

 You might be thinking “am I depressed or just sad or anxious or stressed?”.
 For many people depression and anxiety are experienced together, and some people may be more prone to feelings of stress if they have depression or anxiety.
 If you would like some support to help you manage your mood and cope better with depression, anxiety or stress apply now for Able Futures.